Doctor insights on:

 - Ask a doctor a question free online

 - Why do people grind their teeth in their sleep?

 - Why do people grind their teeth while sleeping?

 - Why do elderly people sleep so much?

-- Why do people sleep when their hair is played with?
+- Why do old people sleep so much?